henningkerstan/thermostat-pi-dht/README.md

 ```
 sudo thermostat-pi-dht /path/to/config.json
 ```
+If the configuration file is ok, the program will start and you will be able to access the data via the web API.
+Let us assume that your program is running on a Raspberry Pi with IP address `192.168.1.123` and the above config.
+Then
+- the measured thermostat data is available (as JSON data) at `http://192.168.1.123:8000/data.json` and
+- the configuration data is available at `https://192.168.1.123:8000/config.json`.

-### 3.2 Use the Thermostat class in your own application
+### 3.2 Use the library in your own application
 Since this framework is written in TypeScript, you can use it both with TypeScript as well as with plain JavaScript.
 Below you can find short examples to get you started in both languages.

 The library also comes with an online [documentation](https://henningkerstan.github.io/thermostat-pi-dht/).
 A good starting point for further reading is the [documentation of the Thermostat class](https://henningkerstan.github.io/thermostat-pi-dht/classes/Thermostat.Thermostat-1.html).
 Moreover, as this documentation is generated from source code comments using [TypeDoc](https://typedoc.org), a supported editor (like [Visual Studio Code](https://code.visualstudio.com/)) can provide on-the-fly information on functions, parameters, etc..

-To use any of the functionality we need to import the module.
+All major functionality is contained in the [Thermostat class](https://henningkerstan.github.io/thermostat-pi-dht/classes/Thermostat.Thermostat-1.html), hence you will most likely only need to import this class:
 ```typescript
 import { Thermostat } from "thermostat-pi-dht"
 ```

-### 3.2 Global configuration
-tbd

-### 3.3 Add thermostats
-tbd
+and then create an instance of that class for each thermostat you require.
+Have a look at the [source code of the standalone application](https://github.com/henningkerstan/thermostat-pi-dht/blob/main/src/thermostat-pi-dht.ts) and the [documentation of the Thermostat class](https://henningkerstan.github.io/thermostat-pi-dht/classes/Thermostat.Thermostat-1.html) to see how it works in detail.

 ## 4. Contributing
 Contact the main author ([Henning Kerstan](https://henningkerstan.de)) if you want to contribute.
 More details will be available here soon.